diksipav/diksipav/README.md

 I spent years of building emotional strength and reshaping how I see the world due to various life challenges.
 Now, I’m here—stronger, happier, and more focused than ever.
 You can find more about me on my [blog](https://www.diksipav.com/) or follow me on [Linkedin](https://www.linkedin.com/in/diksipav/).

-Besides tech and coding I love reading, music (especially piano), nature, outdoor activities and exercising, good healthy food and water. ⛰️🏃🏽‍♀️🎶📚
+Besides tech, I love reading, music (especially piano), nature, outdoorsy stuff and exercising, good healthy food and water. ⛰️🏃🏽‍♀️🎶📚